gafaroff77/gafaroff77/README.md

 I'm currently working on SC IIC on position SA.
 More precisely t is called as "information technology specialist".<br>
 By facts my job is a coctail from anykey's operation, SA, DBA, electrician and a litlle bit more... ))<br>
 Big number of directions of my job is a curse and blessing at the same time: I cannot deep in any thing but know a more about all.<br><br>
-This profile on GitHub create not for learning on Prometheus DevOps course, but for now uses for it.<br>
+This profile on GitHub I created not for learning on Prometheus DevOps course, but for now uses for it.<br>